natalielai124/Boardgames/README.md

 - Jupyter Notebook or Colab for presenting results and user interaction.

 ##  Data Description
-The board game dataset is organized into one tables,
+The board game dataset is organized into one table, with 6 attributes.

 <details>
 <summary> Attributes Description </summary>
 <text>

-- _Game Title_ Table: The title of the board game.
+- _Game Title_ : The title of the board game.

-- _Descriptions_ Table: A textual description of the board game, including information about its theme, gameplay, and features.
+- _Descriptions_ : A textual description of the board game, including information about its theme, gameplay, and features.

-- _Greek Rating_ Table: A numerical rating representing the game's overall quality or user satisfaction.
+- _Greek Rating_ : A numerical rating representing the game's overall quality or user satisfaction.
+- _Average Rating_:  The average user rating or score assigned to a board game.
+- _Votes_:  The number of votes or user reviews submitted for a board game.
+- _Release Years_: The years in which board games were initially released or made available to the public

 </text>